Group members

 MR

 Mayamin worked in the group in Manchester between 2015 and 2017.
 Her research focused on sustainable wastewater treatment for the membrane manufacturing industry, long-term stability of molecularly imprinted polymers and revealing the effect of solvent treatment on membrane separation.
-LinkedIn profile.

-Dr Tamas Fodi
+Dr. Tamas Fodi

 FodiT